informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

       Err(e) => { /* terminate subscription and report error */ },
    }
 }

+// Terminate the subscription (i.e. unsubscribe and consume it).
+// Since a `Subscription` could be moved to and consumed in any asynchronous
+// context (and a distinct context to the original client entity that created
+// it), it would make sense that **unsubscribing** should be accessible from
+// that same context.
+subscription.terminate().await.unwrap();
 ```

+Once [asynchronous destructors][async-drop] are available in Rust, the
+`terminate` method should no longer be necessary.

 For efficient routing of events to `Subscription`s, each `Subscription` should
 have some kind of unique identifier associated with it (a `SubscriptionId`).